 - Evening temperatures get extremely cold as soon as the sun goes down.

-- Proper clothing and winter gear is a must to keep you warm and cozy.
+- Proper clothing and winter gear are a must to keep you warm and cozy.

 - Mountain roads can be very icy and often require the use of winter tires or snow chains.